QuestNetwork/quest-quorum-js/README.md

 In a valid assembly at least 71% of peers have to return the same result for the response to be accepted.

 **Add-Ons:**
-You can write add-ons for Quest Quorum that responses are piped through.
+You can write add-ons for Quest Quorum that responses and broadcasted data is piped through.
 There is an official [Quest Quorum Favorites](https://github.com/QuestNetwork/quest-quorum-fav-js) consensus scheme that is used by [qD Social](https://github.com/QuestNetwork/qd-social-ts) and [qD Messages](https://github.com/QuestNetwork/qd-messages-ts).

 # Roadmap